 Mummy had to go to hospital a few weeks ago.
 She was gone for over a week!
 Of course, she had someone come to look after me, but I was just so worried, particularly after what happened last time when she was taken away for a whole month!
 Even though I was still just a kitten back then I had known it was my fault … just like it is now.
 But I can’t talk about what happened three years ago.
 I can’t even think about it.
 You’ve got to put your past behind you.
-Move forward and focus on the positive as they say … so I will.
+Move forward and focus on the positive as they say … but that’s easier said than done.

-When she got back from hospital there was obviously a lot of work for me to do making sure I was there when she needed to give me a cuddle or accompanying her when she wanted a lie down in the bed or on the couch, deep tissue massages when she had the dressing gown on, making sure I kept my claws trimmed so that they weren’t too sharp.
-It was a hectic time for me, but I must have done my job well because it wasn’t long before she was up and about and back at work and things were back to normal for her.
-But things weren’t normal for me.
+When she got back from hospital there was obviously a lot of work for me to do – making sure I was there when she needed to give me a cuddle or accompanying her when she wanted a lie down, deep tissue massages when she had the dressing gown on, making sure I kept my claws trimmed so that they weren’t too sharp.
+It was a hectic time for me, but I must have done my job well because it wasn’t long before she was up and about and back at work.
+Things were back to normal for her, but they weren’t normal for me.
 I found myself sleeping more than usual and I often felt dizzy and would sometimes lose my balance.
 But that wasn’t the worst of it – my back hurt, one of my rear legs felt weak and my left paw felt numb and tingly.
 The pain and discomfort would come and go but it was there for most of the time and even when it wasn’t, I felt as though I had a little black cloud hanging over me, reminding me that something wasn’t quite right.

-“You OK Weasley?” remarked Ron helping himself to a piece of one of the meat pies that Squeak had managed to snag from outside On the Spot.
+“You OK Weasley?” remarked Ron taking a bite from one of the meat pies that Squeak had managed to snag from outside On the Spot.
 “You look a bit tired.”

 Almost instantly I felt even more drained and the pain in my back seemed to be creeping down to my hip area.
 I licked my tingling paw just to make sure it hadn’t got any worse.

-“Actually – ” I began, and was disappointed that this opportunity to casually introduce the subject of my health concerns was interrupted by the arrival of Serafina, who as usual, was late.
+“Actually – ” I began, and was disappointed that this opportunity to casually mention my health concerns was interrupted by the arrival of Serafina, who as usual, was late.
 It was obvious that she had a serious bee in her bonnet because she walked straight past the pies, prowling purposefully up and down in front of the three of us before launching into a tirade.

 “How dare you sit there eating meat pies and continue to look away saying that you’re doing enough, when there is no solution in sight.
-We need to act and CATS need to be a part of the change that is coming!”
+We need to act and C.A.T. needs to be a part of the change that is coming!”

 I thought she was going start hissing but she just glared at us savagely before sitting down and sighing heavily as though she had just proved a complicated point beyond all possible dispute.

 Good lord, I could do without this tonight what with everything else I had going on.
-As much as I love my little sister, it sounded to me like she had memorised something she’d seen on television (again) and I had a horrible feeling she was on the verge of setting up one of her “movements” not unlike the Society for the Prevention of Un-Neutered Cats (SPUNC) which hadn’t exactly met with resounding success given that there still seemed to be rather a lot of homeless feral cats around the Harbour.
+As much as I love my little sister, it sounded to me like she had memorised something she’d seen on television (again) and I had a horrible feeling she was on the verge of setting up another of her “movements” not unlike the Society for the Prevention of Un-Neutered Cats (SPUNC).
+This hadn’t exactly been a resounding success given that there still seemed to be rather a lot of homeless feral cats around the Harbour.